peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 <a name='H3DU.PiecewiseCurve_velocity'></a>
 ### H3DU.PiecewiseCurve#velocity(u)

-Finds an approximate velocity vector at the given U coordinate of this curve.
+Finds an approximate velocity vector at the given u-coordinate of this curve.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the curve.
+* `u` (Type: number)<br>u-coordinate of a point on the curve.

 #### Return Value